Brendan-Rogers/rogers_b_portfolio/README.md

 ### Installation

-The repo can be downloaded from GitHub, preferably with `git clone https://github.com/Brendan-Rogers/rogers_b_portfolio.git`
+The repo can be downloaded from GitHub, using terminal and the command `git clone https://github.com/Brendan-Rogers/rogers_b_portfolio.git`

 ### Dependancies

-At this point, brendanrogers.online has no dependancies.
+Animate.css
+by Dan Eden

+Normalize.css
+by Necolas

 ### Testing